Every 11-month-old sleep schedule looks different, but generally, around 13-14 hours of total sleep per day.

 Whether you’re hoping to get your baby to sleep through the night for the first time, or you’re in the middle of an 11-month-old sleep regression, here are some tips for a peaceful night:

-- Use the crib for naps as much as you can.
-Making the crib a regular part of your baby’s sleep routine, day and night, will help them to associate that place with rest.
-Crib = Sleep.
+- Use the crib for at least 1 nap a day.
+Making the crib a regular part of your baby’s sleep routine, day and night, will help them to associate it as a safe place to be.
 This may help them to settle more easily once they’re there.
-(Of course, it’s not always possible to avoid a nap in the stroller if you’re out and about.)
+(Of course, naps on the go are totally okay if they work for you and your baby.)

 - Continue with the bedtime routine.
 No doubt you’re an expert at the bedtime routine now: the bath and the nursery rhymes are lined up.
 But if your baby’s not sleeping well and you’re both cranky, it can be tempting to let the routine fall to one side.
-Try to keep going with it if you can, though—it may help your baby get through this rough patch more quickly.
+Try to keep going with it if you can, though ‒ it may help your baby get through this rough patch more quickly.
 It doesn’t have to be anything elaborate, it can be three quick things you do each night in the same order.

 - Avoid screens in the build-up to bedtime.
-Electronic light is like a wake-up call for your baby’s brain, so best to put the tablet away in the couple of hours before bedtime.
+Blue light is like a wake-up call for your baby’s brain, so best to put the tablet away a couple of hours before bedtime.

 - Create a calming sleep environment.
-Make sure the place where your baby sleeps is dark enough (use blackout drapes if needed), has a good temperature, and just the right amount of quiet (your baby might prefer white noise or gentle music instead of total silence).
+Make sure the place where your baby sleeps is dark enough (use blackout drapes if needed), has a good temperature, and just the right amount of quiet (your baby might prefer white noise instead of total silence).

 - Make sure baby’s not too hot or too cold.
 The wrong temperature can mean baby finds it hard to stay asleep at night.
 Dressing baby for sleep should also take into consideration the temperature of the room around them.

 There you have it ‒ all there is to know about 11-month-old sleep schedules!